 Conclusion on the Average Price of Self-Publishing

-If we were pushed to give any specific, short answer to the question — what does it cost to self publish a book? — we’d answer
+If we were pushed to give any specific, short answer to the question — what does it cost to self publish a book in 2022? — we’d answer

 - Around $800 is a decent budget if you decide to go as cheaply as possible without sacrificing any aspect of your book preparation process.